-Winter Break - The period between Fall and Winter term (from December 24, 2020 at noon to January 4, 2021 inclusive) not included in the standard Academic Year and 1st Year Guarantee occupancy periods.
+Winter Break - The period between Fall and Winter term not included in the standard Academic Year occupancy period.

 To extend occupancy to Winter Break the resident must select this option on the application or from Campus Living and pay the Winter Break fee with Fall residence fees.
-Fallonly students are not eligible for Winter Break.
+Fall-only students are not eligible for Winter Break.